jmant69/String-Calculator-Kata/README.md

 # Commit 7 - Do not include numbers greater than 1000 in the returned sum

 # Commit 8 - Delimiters can be any length

+# Commit 9 - Fix to the syntax of the delimiter in the previous commit